 To deliver this article, we asked health experts to help to compile this list of the top ways to boost energy.
 Try one, two, or even all 26 ways below, and you are bound to see your energy levels soar.
 These energy boosting changes to your daily routine will leave your feeling recharged.
 In the article, we cover many tips on how to stay healthy and how to stop tiredness that are waiting for you to explore:

 1. Get Up Early

 Waking up too late and having to rush to get to work can sap your energy by making you feel stressed.
 You are not going to be very productive at the job if you’re already exhausted when you get there!
 As tempting as it can be to turn over and hit the snooze button, allowing yourself time to eat, shower, exercise and generally get going in the morning will make you feel better all day.

 When that mid-afternoon energy slump rolls around, it is really great if you can go to the gym instead of going to bed.
 There are a lot of studies that indicate working out could actually enhance productivity enough to counteract that time away from the office.

 3. Power Nap

-You absolutely should not eat too full one times per day, instead, you should take a fast midday meal.
+You absolutely should not eat too full one times per day, instead, you should take a fast and tasty midday meal.
 A report indicates that a 60-minute “power nap” will reverse the consequences of information overload and it might also help you to better retain what you have learned.

 4. Go Outside